belvo-finance/quickstart/README.md

 BELVO_SECRET_PASSWORD=[YOUR_PASSWORD_HERE]
 # You can choose between sandbox and production
 BELVO_ENV=sandbox
-# You can choose between Python, Ruby and Node.js
+# You can choose between python, ruby or node
 CONTEXT=python" >> .env
 ```